-Thank you Anayo Nwosu for this writeup.
-As much as I agree with some of the argument you made here.
-Your characterization of Mr Ọfọefuo and how you attempted to dramatize the situations as if the problem is living abroad is wrong and disappointing.
+Thank you Anayo Nwosu for this write-up.
+As much as I agree with some of the arguments you made here.
+Your characterization of Mr Ọfọefuo and how you attempted to dramatize the situation as if the problem is living abroad is wrong and disappointing.

-Cutting off one’s root can happen anywhere.
+Cutting off one’s roots can happen anywhere.
 To be clear, so many Igbo people I know in Nigeria are also like Mr. ofoefuo.
-For the sake of economic migration or seeking of a better life or opportunities, many Igbo people had migrated with their families to Kano, Lagos, Abuja and other metropolitan cities in Nigeria in search of better opportunities.
-Some of them purchased land properties and built houses in those areas and have lived there for 30 years or more with their families just like Mr. ofoefuo and have never kept in touch with their root as you mentioned.
-So, the point here is to address the issue of being home minded but not talking of living abroad as if those other economic migrants who are living closer to their home country are better-of.
+For the sake of economic migration or seeking a better life or opportunities, many Igbo people migrated with their families to Kano, Lagos, Abuja and other metropolitan cities in Nigeria in search of better opportunities.
+Some of them purchased land properties and built houses in those areas and have lived there for 30 years or more with their families just like Mr. ofoefuo and have never kept in touch with their roots as you mentioned.
+So, the point here is to address the issue of being home-minded but not talking of living abroad as if those other economic migrants who are living closer to their home country are better off.

-I know of so many of my folks who live with their families in Lagos. particularly one of my rich extended uncles who lived in Lagos with his family.
+I know of so many of my folks who live with their families in Lagos.
+Particularly one of my rich extended uncles who lived in Lagos with his family.
 He acquired land and built his house there.
-This my uncle rarely visits home even though he lives close to home.
-I even visit home more often than him that even live in Lagos.
-Strangely too, his kids have not even visited his home town until his death last two years.
-The first visit of my uncle’s kids to their ancestral home was during the burial and even at that, some kids did not return home during the burial for one reason or the other.
+This is because my uncle rarely visits home even though he lives close to home.
+I even visit home more often than him, even living in Lagos.
+Strangely, too, his kids have not even visited his home town until his death last two years.
+The first visit of my uncle’s kids to their ancestral home was during the burial and even at that, some kids did not return home from the burial for one reason or the other.
 They traced their way to their father’s house.

-Drawing my point home as our sister Nneka Agina had mentioned here, it depends on what you like or wants in life.
+Drawing my point home, as our sister Nneka Agina had mentioned here, it depends on what you like or want in life.
 This is a personal decision, and everybody is entitled to make such decisions, whether one chose to migrate to Abuja or Canada is one’s decision.
 In making this decision, a lot of things are factored in.
-There are so many people who would like to come to Lagos or Abuja but have no means, network or opportunity and they may remain in their villages, just as many of us here would like to travel abroad but no opportunity has come to their ways.
+There are so many people who would like to come to Lagos or Abuja but have no means, network or opportunity, and they may remain in their villages, just as many of us here would like to travel abroad, but no opportunity has come their way.

-The point here is teaching our folks to be home minded but not to discourage them to go anywhere they feel they will have a better opportunity to live a fulfilled life.
-Nneka asked in her rejoinder for you to explain the opportunity cost of living abroad?
-Is it bad road, bad government, robbery, no light, being sacked without notice, sending girls to solicit funds for banks, ritualist…. a place where nothing works?
+The point here is teaching our folks to be home-minded, but not to discourage them to go anywhere they feel they will have a better opportunity to live a fulfilled life.
+Nneka asked in her rejoinder for you to explain the opportunity cost of living abroad.
+Is it a bad road, bad government, robbery, no light, being sacked without notice, sending girls to solicit funds for banks, ritualism…. a place where nothing works?
 Everybody wishes good to his/her children.
-And no one in his right sense would see a better opportunity for his/her children will try to tie his kid’s future down simply because of cultural superstitious tenets.
-There are so many of folks abroad who visit home with their kids once or thrice every year, whose kids speak their mother tongue very fluently and understand their culture better than those whose kids live in Lagos.
-Personally, I came back with my kids last summer and surprisingly my uncle’s kids could not even speak the Igbo language with my kids that eat and breath out Igbo language.
+And no one in his right sense would see a better opportunity for his/her children than will try to tie his kid’s future down simply because of cultural superstitious tenets.
+There are so many folks abroad who visit home with their kids once or thrice every year, whose kids speak their mother tongue very fluently and understand their culture better than those whose kids live in Lagos.
+Personally, I came back with my kids last summer and surprisingly my uncle’s kids could not even speak the Igbo language with my kids that eat and breathe out the Igbo language.

 In case you decide to make a case that Lagos or the other cities I mentioned here are within Nigeria.
-It doesn’t really matter because the point here is cutting ties from your root and it can happen in Cameroun, Ghana or any city outside your village.
-I think there is no need for throwing stones or sitting on wisdom chair to make pronouncement when the problems are close to the home.
+It doesn’t really matter because the point here is cutting ties from your root, and it can happen in Cameroon, Ghana or any city outside your village.
+I think there is no need for throwing stones or sitting on a wisdom chair to make pronouncements when the problems are close to home.

 Lately, many folks abroad are the chief proponent of culture transfer.
-For example, if you go to YouTube or other media outlet you will see that the cultural festivals and values are promoted by diasporas.
+For example, if you go to YouTube or other media outlets, you will see that cultural festivals and values are promoted by the diaspora.
 They are the people who even remember home more than those who live closer to home.
 They are the ones that celebrate all the forgotten cultural festivals in their various countries of abode like Afiaolu, ilu nwanyi etc…they do their Umunna meeting etc…

 You gave examples of Nigerians that have returned home and are doing great, you didn’t mention Nigerians that returned and are very frustrated.
-You also did not mention great Igbo people and Nigerians that are doing great for themselves and their families abroad.
+You also did not mention the great Igbo people and Nigerians that are doing great for themselves and their families abroad.
 Nigeria of our dream is far-fetched.
-Everybody I believe will like to return home to help in developing Nigeria, but we don’t have such opportunities or conducive platform to do so yet.
-So many Diasporas are great doctors, lawyers, engineers, educators, skilled labourers, scientist, great administrators in different countries where they reside …, but the Nigerian current environment is hostile for these great men to come in.
+Everybody I believe will like to return home to help in developing Nigeria, but we don’t have such opportunities or a conducive platform to do so yet.
+So many Igbos in the diaspora are great doctors, lawyers, engineers, educators, skilled labourers, scientists, and great administrators in different countries where they reside …, but the Nigerian current environment is hostile for these great men to come in.
 The few people you mentioned may have become successful because they have a solid network or father figure in the corrupt government to have survived.
 But the case is not the same for others…

-Let us all join hands together to let our people know that whether you live in Lagos, Canada or UK. it doesn’t matter.
-What matters is that you should think Home.
-There are so many Igbo Diaspora who has promoted “think home initiatives” projects and are more connected to their ancestral home than those that live very close to home.
-We should support them not vilify them.
-We must advise parents whether you live in Abuja, Kano that we must teach our kids our language, our cultural values.
+Let us all join hands together to let our people know whether you live in Lagos, Canada or the UK. it doesn’t matter.
+What matters is that you should think of Home.
+There are so many Igbo in the diaspora who have promoted “think home initiatives” projects and are more connected to their ancestral home than those that live very close to home.
+We should support them, not vilify them.
+We must advise parents whether they live in Abuja, Kano that we must teach our kids our language, and our cultural values.
 Make sure we let your kids be connected to their ancestral home.
 If you are opportune, help to develop your village, instead of building in other places, build in your home town.
-These are the cardinal point here and not about Mr. Ọfọefuo and his Canadian dream…. because there are so many Mr. Ọfọefuo in Lagos, Aba, Ghana etc… .@Chinenye Momah Gozie Oramah Omoba Isaac Okoye
+These are the cardinal point here and not about Mr Ọfọefuo and his Canadian dream…. because there are so many Mr Ọfọefuo in Lagos, Aba, Ghana etc… .@Chinenye Momah Gozie Oramah Omoba Isaac Okoye